-Ndanda Mission was founded in 1906 the Missionary Benedictine Congregation of St. Ottilien, Germany.
+Ndanda Mission was founded in 1906 by the Missionary Benedictine Congregation of St. Ottilien, Germany.
 Shortly after the arrival of the Monks of St. Ottilien, the Missionary Benedictine Sisters of the Congregation of Tutzing (Germany) also came to Ndanda.
-In 1908 the sisters immediately started to take care of the sick, and the chronicles of 1910 already tell about the construction of a small hospital at Ndanda.
+In 1908, the sisters immediately started to take care of the sick, and the chronicles of 1910 describe the construction of a small hospital at Ndanda.

-In 1926 the old hospital was demolished and construction of a new hospital started.
-In 1927 the first new building was opened.
+In 1926, the old hospital was demolished and the construction of a new hospital began.
+In 1927, the first new building was opened.
 This building is still in use today as Private Ward (Grade 1).

-Also in 1927 Sr. Thecla Stinnesbeck OSB arrived who was the first Medical Doctor of the hospital.
+Also, in 1927 Sr. Thecla Stinnesbeck OSB arrived.
+She was the first Medical Doctor of the hospital.
 She would serve the population of the South East for 35 years with great dedication and zeal.

-In July 2004 New Operating Theatre complex was opened by the Regional commissioner of Mtwara.
+In July 2004, a new Operating Theatre complex was opened by the regional commissioner of Mtwara.

-At the end of 2006 the construction started of an integrated AIDS Care and Treatment/Voluntary Testing and Counselling Centre.
+At the end of 2006, the construction of an integrated AIDS Care and Treatment/Voluntary Testing and Counselling Centre started.
 Since 2007, all patients with HIV get their treatment there free of charge.

-In 2014 the construction of Phase I (the Ground floor) of a new Medical Laboratory at Ndanda Hospital started.
-The new laboratory is in use since 2015 and was accredited with 5 stars.
+In 2014, the construction of Phase I (the Ground floor) of a new Medical Laboratory at Ndanda Hospital began.
+The new laboratory has been in use since 2015 and was accredited with 5 stars.